-**If you’ve bought a single box of Pomona’s Pectin, there should be a packet of citric acid included.
-If you want to substitute the citric acid with lemon juice, go back to the post for a link to tell you how.
+**If you want to substitute the citric acid with lemon juice, scroll down to the post for a link from Pamona’s to tell you how.

 ***You MUST read the instructions for preparing your pectin on the Pomona’s insert.
 This is the part that makes Pomona’s different but its not hard.
 You simply need to follow the instructions to liquefy the pectin properly.

 If you need to substitute lemon juice for the citric acid, just follow this link to Pomon’s site for instructions.
 When you have any questions about using their pectin, just go to the website because its really helpful!
 Never never used Pomona’s before? you might want to cut this recipe to about 1/3 to test it out.

 I’m not particular about jams and jellies but some people have opinions on spreadability and firmness and all that.
 That kind of attention to detail is something I aspire to, but its not a skill I currently have.